Padfone's Phone-Tablet-Netbook Combo Saves on Data Fees, Asus Says

 That's a question AsusTeK is hoping you'll ask, as the Taiwan-based company rolled out its innovative Padfone at the Mobile World Conference in Barcelona, Spain.

-With a 4.3-inch Super AMOLED touchscreen for mobile use, you can slip the Padfone into the back of a 10-inch docking display that allows it to work like a tablet, then connect both devices to a docking keyboard for computer use and longer battery life.
+With a 4.3-inch Super AMOLED touchscreen for use, you can slip the Padfone into the back of a 10-inch docking display that allows it to work like a tablet, then connect both devices to a docking keyboard for computer use and longer battery life.

 Docking with the tablet extends the phone's 1520 mAh Lithium battery's life by five times, while adding the station dock extends battery operation nine times, Asus promises.

-Asus notes in its promotional material that you can save money on data by using a single plan for a device with three uses.
+Asus notes in its promotional material that you can save money on by using a single plan for a device with three uses.
 The device is set for an April launch, but the cost and carrier partners have not been announced.

 Pushing the Envelope